Throne-AI/peyton/README.md

 We will look to provide documentation for the API once we expand its capabilities.

-**Please note that due to throttling limits you should SAVE your historical and competition data rather than reloading each time you run a script or Notebook.**
+**Please note that due to throttling limits you should SAVE your historical and competition data rather than reloading from our servers each time you run a script or Notebook.**

 Peyton Discussion and Support
 ---------------------------